nsolanki0/llm-assisted-rna-analysis/README.md

 - Feature selection
 - Cell-type annotation and reference-based analysis

-The repository currently consists primarily of workflow-oriented R Markdown files.
+The repository consists primarily of workflow-oriented R Markdown files.
 Each workflow can contain multiple tasks, ranging from small, focused operations to complete analysis workflows.

 ## Repository structure